-If a Class C3 Claim constitutes a "security," then the exchange of such a Claim for Reorganized TCEH Common Stock generally should be treated as part of the Divisive G Reorganization and distribution under section 355 of the IRC and, in the case of the New Reorganized EFH Common Stock, such exchange should be treated as part of a reorganization under the IRC.
-Other than with respect to any amounts received that are attributable to accrued but untaxed interest, a U.S. Holder of such a Claim should recognize gain (but not loss), to the extent of the lesser of (a) the amount of gain realized from the exchange (generally equal to the fair market value of all of the consideration, including cash, received minus the Holder's adjusted basis, if any, in the Claim) or (b) the cash and the fair market value of "other property" received in the distribution that is not permitted to be received under sections 354,355 and 356 of the IRC without the recognition of gain.
+If a Class C3 Claim constitutes a "security," then the exchange of such a Claim for Reorganized TCEH Common Stock generally should be treated as part of the Divisive G Reorganization and distribution under section 355 of the IRC.
+Other than with respect to any amounts received that are attributable to accrued but untaxed interest, a U.S. Holder of such a Claim should recognize gain (but not loss), to the extent of the lesser of (a) the amount of gain realized from the exchange (generally equal to the fair market value of all of the consideration, including cash, received minus the Holder's adjusted basis, if any, in the Claim) or (b) the cash and the fair market value of "other property" received in the distribution that is not permitted to be received under sections 355 and 356 of the IRC without the recognition of gain.
+79

-With respect to non-cash consideration that constitutes a "security" received in exchange for a Class C3 Claim, such U.S. Holder should obtain a tax basis in such property, other than any such amounts treated as received in satisfaction of accrued but untaxed interest, equal to (a) the tax basis of the Claim surrendered, less (b) the cash received, plus (c) gain recognized (if any).
+With respect to non-cash consideration that is treated as a "stock or security" of the Debtors, such U.S. Holder should obtain a tax basis in such property, other than any such amounts treated as received in satisfaction of accrued but untaxed interest, equal to (a) the tax basis of the Claim surrendered, less (b) the cash received, plus (c) gain recognized (if any).
 The holding period for such non-cash consideration should include the holding period for the surrendered Claims.